Temporary Restraining Orders

 Restraining Orders in New Jersey are considered civil in nature.
 As such, they are not “criminal offenses” and if a FRO is granted, a Defendant will not be scarred with a criminal record.
 However, if the TRO becomes a FRO, the consequences can be far worse then most criminal charges.
 That is why we strongly recommend that if you have been served with a TRO that you speak to an experienced Monmouth County criminal defense attorneys as soon as possible about your options.
 TRO’s are not something to be taken lightly.

-Although a TRO is temporary in nature, the courts do allow for temporary relief until an FRO hearing can take place, which could take up to thirty days or more.
-That relief could consist of forbidden contact with the “victim”, spousal support, child support, sole possession of the common home and sole possession of common property.
+Although a TRO is temporary in nature, the Court’s do allow for some temporary relief until an FRO hearing can take place since they could take up to thirty days or more.
+Some of the most common temporary relief that we see being granted in Monmouth County consist of the following: forbidden from having contact with the “victim”, spousal support, child support, sole possession of the common home and sole possession of common property (i.e. motor vehicles, boats, vacation homes etc.).
 In addition to that, a Defendant served with a temporary restraining order would be forced to surrender all firearms as well.

 How Do I Get A Temporary Restraining Order in New Jersey?